Proletcultist/The-Game-of-Life/docs/raw.md

 Respectively, in the east side of circuit we have two outputs:

 - **Narrow out** - output to data bus of processor.
-Row will pass its' first or second half on this buss (depends on **block** again) if processor reads data from this row, otherwise it won't pass anything.
+Row will pass its first or second half on this buss (depends on **block** again) if processor reads data from this row, otherwise it won't pass anything.
 - **Wide out** - output to game processor.
-Row always pass its' current state to let game processor calculate its' new state if game is running.
+Row always pass its current state to let game processor calculate its new state if game is running.

 Also, in the west side of circuit we can see, that some of inputs goes straight to output, named same as an input.
 This needed to pass some signals through all of rows, then they stay one above another (we will see it in next section).